Mintz Law Firm

 Colorado’s Comparative Negligence and How it Impacts Car Accident Claims

-Colorado also operates under the modified comparative negligence legal theory, which states that a party who is less than 50% responsible for the accident is allowed to seek compensation for their injuries.
-However, the amount of damages they are eligible to collect will be reduced by the percentage of their own responsibility for the accident.
-If the party trying to file a claim is determined to be at least 50% responsible for the accident, they will be unable to receive compensation.
+Colorado calculates fault based on modified comparative negligence, which means only parties less than 50% responsible can win compensation for damages.
+The amount of compensation they can collect will be reduced based on the percentage of fault the court assigns to them.
+If the party trying to file a claim is found more than 50% responsible for the accident, they will be unable to receive compensation.

 Comparative negligence keeps in mind that sometimes, both parties involved in a car accident contributed to the accident.
 However, if one party was more at-fault for the accident, it will make them liable for more damages.
 Parties determined to be at-fault will not need to fully compensate the other party because they are not 100% responsible for the accident occurring.

-For instance, if the court finds that the injured party was speeding prior to colliding with a drunk driver, they may determine that the injured party was 10% responsible for their own injuries and the accident.
+If the court finds that the injured party was negligent and speeding before to crashing into the drunk driver, it may decide that the plaintiff was 10% responsible for their own injuries and the accident.
 Therefore, the drunk driver will only need to compensate the injured driver for 90% of the damages.

 What Determines Fault in a Colorado Car Accident?